 The film, which Chaplin wrote, directed, and produced, earned him his first Academy Award.
-With hilarious stunts, lots of animals, a ringleader villain (warning: he’s really horrible), some madcap misdirection, and the well-meaning Tramp at the center, they will be sure to fall in love with what silent films can be.
-Recommended.
+With hilarious stunts, lots of animals, a ringleader villain (warning: he’s abusive), some madcap misdirection, and the well-meaning Tramp at the center, they will be sure to fall in love with what silent films can be.

 This Webby award-winning video collection exists to help teachers, librarians, and families spark kid wonder and curiosity.
 TKSST features smarter, more meaningful content than what's usually served up by YouTube's algorithms, and amplifies the creators who make that content.